 Myth 1: Eating Many Small Meals During the Day Will Increase Your Metabolism

-It’s a commonly held belief that consuming many small meals during the day is the key to maintaining a high metabolism.
+It’s a common nutrition myth that consuming many small meals during the day is the key to maintaining a high metabolism.
 However, science doesn’t agree.
 According to studies, eating 2-3 meals each day will have the same impact on calories burned as consuming 5+ smaller meals instead.
 In fact, some studies show that eating too frequently can be harmful to your health and recent research has revealed that numerous meals throughout the day dramatically increased liver and abdominal fat for participants on a high-calorie diet.

 So where did this belief come from?
 Well, eating more often can be beneficial by controlling your hunger so you’re less likely to binge-eat, so in that case, it can control the number of calories we consume, but it definitely doesn’t affect the number of calories we burn.